laurencium/Causalinference/README.rst

 Causal Inference in Python
 ==========================

-*Causal Inference in Python*, or *Causalinference* in short, is a Python implementation of the statistical and econometric methods in the field variously known as Causal Inference, Program Evaluation, and Treatment Effect Analysis.
+*Causal Inference in Python*, or *Causalinference* in short, is a software package that implements various statistical and econometric methods used in the field variously known as Causal Inference, Program Evaluation, or Treatment Effect Analysis.

 Work on *Causalinference* started in 2014 by Laurence Wong as a personal side project.
 It is distributed under the 3-Clause BSD license.